Unity-Technologies/multiplayer/com.unity.transport/Documentation/workflow-client-server-jobs.md

 }
 ```

-There are **two** major differences here compared with our other job.
-First off we are using the `UdpCNetworkDriver.Concurrent` type, this allows us to call the `NetworkDriver` from multiple threads, precisely what we need for the `IParallelForJob`.
-Secondly we are now passing a `NativeArray` of `NetworkConnection` instead of a `NativeList`.
-This is because the `IParallelForJob` does not allow any other `Unity.Collections` type than a `NativeArray` to work on (More on this later).
+There are **two** major differences here compared with our other `IParallelForJob` job.
+First off we are using the `UdpCNetworkDriver.Concurrent` type, this allows you to call the `NetworkDriver` from multiple threads, precisely what you need for the `IParallelForJob`.
+Secondly, you are now passing a `NativeArray` of type `NetworkConnection` instead of a `NativeList`.
+The `IParallelForJob` does not accept any other `Unity.Collections` type than a `NativeArray` (more on this later).

-Now to the body of the execute function.
+### Execute method

 ```c#
 public void Execute(int index)